hlandau/svcutils/README.md

     © 2015—2016 Hugo Landau <hlandau@devever.net>

-[Licenced under the licence with SHA256 hash `fd80a26fbb3f644af1fa994134446702932968519797227e07a1368dea80f0bc`, a copy of which can be found here.](https://github.com/hlandau/rilts/blob/master/licences/COPYING.MIT)
+[Licensed under the licence with SHA256 hash `fd80a26fbb3f644af1fa994134446702932968519797227e07a1368dea80f0bc`, a copy of which can be found here.](https://github.com/hlandau/rilts/blob/master/licences/COPYING.MIT)